backdrop-contrib/content_access/README.txt

 by Wolfgang Ziegler, nuppla@zites.net

 Yet another node access module.
-So this module allows you to manage permissions for content types by role and author.
-It allows you to specifiy custom view, edit and delete permissions for each content type.
-Optionally you can also enable per node access settings, so you can customize the access for each node.
+This module allows you to manage permissions for content types by role.
+It allows you to specifiy custom view, view own, edit, edit own, delete and delete own permissions for each content type.
+Optionally you can enable per content access settings, so you can customize the access for each content node.

 In particular
   * it comes with sensible defaults, so you need not configure anything and everything stays working
   * it is as flexible as you want.
-It can work with per content type settings, per node settings as well as with flexible Access Control Lists.
+It can work with per content type settings, per content node settings as well as with flexible Access Control Lists (with the help of the ACL module).
   * it trys to reuse existing functionality instead of reimplementing it.
-So one can install the ACL module and set per user access control settings per node.
+So one can install the ACL module and set per user access control settings per content node.
-  * it optimizes the written node grants, so that only really necessary grants are written.
+  * it optimizes the written content node grants, so that only the really necessary grants are written.
+    This is important for the performance of your site.
+  * it respects and makes use of drupal's built in permissions as far as possible.
+Which means the access control tab provided by this module takes them into account and provides you a good overview about the really applied access control settings.
+[1]

 So the module is simple to use, but can be configured to provide really fine-grained permissions!